Available on APEX 2 Pro/VERTIX 2.

 3. All Systems + Dual FREQ On: is the most powerful and accurate satellite mode available.
 This powerful mode enables the VERTIX 2 to communicate with satellite systems in two simultaneous frequencies, bringing next-level accuracy even when you are in challenging conditions or environments.

-This mode demands much more battery than the other settings, yet the VERTIX 2 is able to handle an impressive 50 hours of continuous tracking using this setting.
-The 50 hours of battery life in All Systems + Dual FREQ On will cover the majority of COROS users’ recorded activities, which is better still better battery performance than most other GPS watches on the market.
-If you anticipate that your activity will exceed 50 hours, it is not recommended to use this mode.
+This mode demands much more battery than the other settings.
+The hours of battery life in All Systems + Dual FREQ On will cover the majority of COROS users’ recorded activities, which is better still better battery performance than most other GPS watches on the market.
+If you anticipate that your activity will exceed 26 hours for the APEX 2 Pro and 50 hours for the VERTIX 2, it is not recommended to use this mode.

 Examples of when to use All Systems + Dual FREQ On: Rock/Ice climbing sheer rock faces in narrow canyons, hiking deep within forests, in between mountain peaks, or near sheer cliff drop-offs such as the Grand Canyon.
-Any time that you want to ensure the most accurate GPS route, so long as the activity duration is anticipated to be less than 50 hours of continuous GPS tracking.
+Any time that you want to ensure the most accurate GPS route, so long as the activity duration is anticipated to be less than 26 hours for the APEX 2 Pro and 50 hours for the VERTIX 2 of continuous GPS tracking.

 To show the difference between All Systems + Dual FREQ On and standard GPS tracking, here is a comparison of the GPS tracks from a climbing trip using the COROS VERTIX 2 (red) All Systems + Dual FREQ On, versus another brand (green).